jatowler/adventofcode-2015/10/README.md

 Starting with the digits in your puzzle input, apply this process `40` times.
 What is the length of the result?

+## Step Two

+Neat, right?
+You might also enjoy hearing John Conway talking about this sequence (that's Conway of Conway's Game of Life fame).

+Now, starting again with the digits in your puzzle input, apply this process `50` times.
+What is the length of the new result?